andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 }
 {% endhighlight %}

 OK, again, we've created a scaffold or blueprint of what we want to have happen in this function.
-It allows us to now focus on the main implementation.
-We could simply `cin` the values for starters, but wait - have we thought about how we want the user to give us input?
-The board we drew uses letters for columns and rows for numbers, like Excel.
+It allows us to now focus on the implementation.
+We could simply `cin` the values for starters, but -- have we thought about how we want the user to give us input?
+The board we drew earlier uses letters for columns and rows for numbers, like Excel.
 We'd better use the same assumptions here when we're asking the user to enter input.
-Hm.. it's easier for _us_ if everything were numbers (since those can be used as direct array indices), but it's easier for our user if we use one letter and one number.
+It would be easier for _us_ if everything were numbers (since those can be used as direct array indices), but it's easier for our user if we use one letter and one number.
 Well, we know there's a very limited number of "correct" values, so we could simply translate for the user:

 {% highlight c++ %}
 void nextPlayerMove(int board[][3]) {